 Joseph Ramos has just started his first year at the University of Colorado-Boulder.
 Like nearly every other freshman, a million thoughts filter through his mind daily regarding this stage of his life: the right college major, new friends, finding a girlfriend, grades, a tendency to procrastinate, roommate dynamics, budgeting his money, volunteer work, and time to do all the things that he loves when not studying.
 With a physique and body composition that most college men would envy, Joseph is already worried about packing on the "freshman 15" (undesired weight gain) and he is determined not to let that happen.
-In high school, Joseph played football, track, and cross-country.
+In high school, Joseph played football, track, and crosscountry.
 He also was involved in student government and was a member of the National Honor Society.
 He is well aware that being voted senior prom king probably won't carry much weight in college.
+For better or worse, the college years are a time to prove, if not reinvent, yourself all over again.
+Joseph welcomes this challenge.
+Currently, Joseph's strategy to cope with his stress levels includes running and lifting weights.
+He also has a passion for the martial arts.
+These activities have helped him get through high school and a few family crises, but he realizes that he will need a few more stress-management strategies to support his study habits in college if he is to achieve the desired grades to get into medical school so that he can achieve his lifelong dream of becoming a physician.